roshii/brane/docs/WHITEPAPER.md

 ## 4 Conclusion ##

 With the above mentioned modules interacting with each others, i.e. data service, reporting, analyses and algorithmic trading, Brane will offer all managed ETF's advantages to private investors with a simple internet connection and computer.
-On top of the later, investors will be able to include or exclude any third party or asset they deem non trustable, following their very own analyses or belief.
+On top of the later, investors will be able to include or exclude any third party or asset they deem non trustworthy, following their very own analyses or belief.

 ## 5 Future ##